 Tronc Slashes 'New York Daily News' Staff By Half

-The newspaper publishing company Tronc has moved to slash the the New York Daily News newsroom, announcing cuts of 50 percent to the paper's editorial staff, according to an internal memo obtained by NPR and other news outlets.
+The newspaper publishing company Tronc has moved to slash the New York Daily News newsroom, announcing cuts of 50 percent to the paper's editorial staff, according to an internal memo obtained by NPR and other news outlets.

 The staff learned of the cuts Monday morning from a memo emailed from the paper's "talent engagement" account.
 It said the moves were necessary to seize the opportunities of digital news and financial challenges ahead.
 A Tronc spokeswoman confirmed the veracity of the memo.